inspier/machine-code/README.md

 [![Build Status](https://travis-ci.org/weinholt/machine-code.svg?branch=master)](https://travis-ci.org/weinholt/machine-code)

-Machine code is often hidden from view and difficult to work with.
-This project aims to lift the veil.

 This project is about the development of tools that relate to machine code and object formats; for all architectures.